 Current Residence: New Your City

-I currently work as a Crime Victim Advocate for Safe Horizon, the nation's leading victim assistance organization in the United States.
-As a Crime Victim Advocate at an NYPD precinct, I provide information, referrals, and practical assistance to victims experiencing crime.
-I facilitate community presentations, conduct safety home visits with police officers and perform roll call training as it relates to domestic violence, elderly abuse and other forms of victimization.
+Prior to that I worked as a Crime Victim Advocate for Safe Horizon, the nation's leading victim assistance organization in the United States.
+As a Crime Victim Advocate at an NYPD precinct, I provided information, referrals, and practical assistance to victims experiencing crime.
+I facilitated community presentations, conducted safety home visits with police officers and performed roll call training as it related to domestic violence, elderly abuse and other forms of victimization.

 Taking courses both in political science and sociology helped understand and view contemporary issues through different lenses.
 Sociology courses taught by Professor Robert Brenneman, 'Social Problems' and 'Norms, Deviance and Social Control' helped me develop critical and analytical thinking as well as cultural competence.
 Courses in political science, such as senior seminar 'Ethics and Social Justice' with Professor Michael Bosia, helped me understand social reactions towards gender and race.
 This course played an important role in allowing me to identify and analyze social problems that affect both the African-American and LGBTQ community.

 During my senior year at St. Mikes I had the opportunity to intern with the Burlington Police Department.
 While taking courses in political science and sociology, I worked closely in determining strategic ways of how to reduce crime among youth and I developed proposals and created survey questionnaires that were distributed in the community.
 I also read and studied literature on research methodology and police issues in order to make appropriate recommendations on policing improvements.